Porthcurno: Climate and tourism

-The prevailing wind is from the south west and the winters are unusually mild for its latitude because of the influence of the warm Gulf Stream sea current crossing the Atlantic Ocean from warmer seas around the Gulf of Mexico.
+The prevailing wind is from the southwest and the winters are unusually mild for its latitude because of the influence of the warm Gulf Stream sea current crossing the Atlantic Ocean from warmer seas around the Gulf of Mexico.
 The local area has some of the highest average annual air temperatures of the United Kingdom.
-In common with much of the south Cornish coast, summer daily maxima rarely exceed about 25 degrees Celsius (77°F) and below freezing temperatures and frost are uncommon.
+In common with much of the south Cornish coast, summer daily maxima rarely exceed about 25 degrees Celsius (77 °F) and below-freezing temperatures and frost are uncommon.
 The lower valley and beach enjoy a micro-climate being sheltered from winds in most directions.
 For the more exposed cliff-top areas, gale-force winds are common throughout the year which occasionally cause moderate structural damage to buildings locally.

-In the summer months Porthcurno is popular with families on holiday with young children who enjoy playing on the beach and perhaps some supervised bathing, as the beach is prone to strong rip currents.
+In the summer months, Porthcurno is popular with families on holiday with young children who enjoy playing on the beach and perhaps some supervised bathing, as the beach is prone to strong rip currents.
 In the quieter seasons visitors tend to be local people and day-trippers from other parts of Cornwall.
 Many tourists come from elsewhere in the United Kingdom and abroad and may have rented self-catering or bed and breakfast accommodation nearby.
 The Porthcurno Telegraph Museum and the Minack Theatre, both bring visitors to the area.

 History

 Porthkornow, Porthcornow

 The name Porthcurno evolved from the 16th century Cornish spelling 'Porth Cornowe'.
-In the Cornish language 'porth kornow / porth cornow' (standard written form uses "c") meant 'cove/landing place of horns or pinnacles', a reference to the granite rock formations in the vicinity.
+In the Cornish language 'porth kornow / porth cornow' (Standard Written Form uses "k") meant 'cove/landing place of horns or pinnacles', a reference to the granite rock formations in the vicinity.
 Some evidence of early commercial port activity exists in the remains of man-made stone tracks for horse-drawn vehicles which may have provided access to the beach, visible on one of the footpaths near the south side of the car park ascending the east side of the valley.